PAY RANGE: 307

-- The employee must serve as the staff technical expert in the operations and administration of an exposure control program for the Fire Department.
+1. Employees in this class must serve as a staff technical expert in the operations and administration of an exposure control program for the Fire Department.

-- Only one position will be allocated to this class.
+2. Only two positions will be allocated to this class.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

 Determines severity of exposure and directs appropriate medical treatment and follow-up, and contacts private hospitals to request necessary contagious disease testing of transport patients in conformance with Federal and State Law; communicates with hospitals and other agencies to improve interagency coordination in and control of exposure incidents interviews and counsels exposed employees.

 Develops a departmental exposure control and infection control plan, policies and protocol for infectious disease exposures; revises the Department's exposure control plan annually or as needed; reports necessary changes to departmental authorities; implements a program for exposure evaluation, treatment, medical follow-up and documentation of exposures for emergency response employees in the Fire Department; monitors compliance by employees, City treating facilities and outside hospitals with department infection control policies and the requirements of Federal OSHA, Centers for Disease Control and Prevention, Ryan-White standards, Pennsylvania Act 148 and other laws and regulations; evaluates work practices and personal protective equipment for paramedic operations; develops and implements universal precautions, and work practice controls designed to eliminate or minimize risk of employee exposure; assists in the evaluation of new personal protective equipment and products relating to infection control; implements and supervises the Department's PPD and paramedic immunization programs to ensure compliance with all applicable Federal regulations and guidelines and State Law.